Master C Pointers: Beginner to Intermediate Guide with Diagrams & Code Examples

 Common Use Cases:

-• When a struct contains a variable-length array
+• When a Structure Contains a Variable-Length Array

-Storing function pointers in an array and dynamically selecting and invoking a function based on the situation is also a common advanced technique in C.
+Storing function pointers in an array and dynamically switching and calling functions based on the situation is also a common advanced technique in the C language.

 Example: Simple Menu Selection